Fill the Gap Scholarship

 • Application Process

+The application is currently closed and will open from February 1-March 1, 2026.
 To apply, complete the application form using the link below.
-In addition to completing the application form, you will be asked to attach a 350-500 word essay in PDF format (see application for details) and provide a current high school or college transcript.
-You may also choose to submit up to 2 optional letters of recommendation.
+In addition to completing the application form, you will be asked to attach a 350-500 word essay in PDF format (see application for details) and provide your most recent high school or college transcript.
+You will also be required to submit a letter of recommendation from a trusted adult who knows you well (e.g. teacher, case worker, ILP coach, professor, supervisor, mentor, etc).

 Scholarship FAQs